slowproj/slowdash/docs/Installation.md

 # Browser Cache Management
 After updating the SlowDash server, you may need to clear your browser's cached scripts.
-To force a cache refresh, hold down the `Shift` key while clicking the reload button on any SlowDash page ("hard refresh": the procedure might be different depending on the browsers).
+To force a cache refresh, hold down the `Shift` key while clicking the reload button on any SlowDash page ("hard refresh": the procedure might be different depending on the browser).